Python-PyQt/PyQt6-Docs/descriptions/QtCore/QObject-receivers-f.rst

 .. literalinclude:: ../../../snippets/qtbase-src-corelib-doc-snippets-code-src_corelib_kernel_qobject.py
     :lines: 273-277

+As the code snippet above illustrates, you can use this function to avoid expensive operations or emitting a signal that nobody listens to.

+**Warning:** In a multithreaded application, consecutive calls to this function are not guaranteed to yield the same results.

 **Warning:** This function violates the object-oriented principle of modularity.
-However, it might be useful when you need to perform expensive initialization only if something is connected to a signal.
+In particular, this function must not be called from an override of :sip:ref:`~PyQt6.QtCore.QObject.connectNotify` or :sip:ref:`~PyQt6.QtCore.QObject.disconnectNotify`, as those might get called from any thread.

 .. seealso:: :sip:ref:`~PyQt6.QtCore.QObject.isSignalConnected`.